-Learn the latest advice on administrative privileges in our sixth blog in the series, coming soon.
+Learn the latest advice on administrative privileges in our sixth blog in the series.

 Patching operating systems secures the platforms upon which we work.
 Whether you run Windows, Mac or Linux, you also need to consider the operating systems that run on the myriad of devices other than servers or desktops and laptops.
 Consider tablets, mobile phones, printers, routers, switches and firewalls.

-Learn more about patching operating systems in the seventh blog in the series, coming soon.
+Learn more about patching operating systems in the seventh blog in the series.

 Multi-Factor Authentication adds extra assurance to access and identity management by using a combination of easy-to-use secondary identification systems such as apps, SMS codes or even biometrics.

-Discover how your Multi-Factor Authentication levels up to the ACSC Maturity Model in our eighth blog in the series, coming soon.
+Discover how your Multi-Factor Authentication levels up to the ACSC Maturity Model in our eighth blog in the series.